Interpretable Machine Learning-Derived Spectral Indices for Vegetation Monitoring: Introduction

-Despite these advances in general weed detection, some invasive species remain difficult to identify.
-For Kochia (\textit{Bassia scoparia}), spotting the plants reliably in remote sensing images is still a bit of a challenge.
-In many fields they share a lot of morphological and spectral traits with the surrounding crops, so the signals get mixed.
-Work with hyperspectral imagery has reported classification accuracies of 67--80\% for separating herbicide resistant Kochia biotypes using support vector machine classifiers \cite{nugent2018discrimination, scherrer2019hyperspectral}.
-More recent studies have tried attention based convolutional neural networks and have pushed the accuracy above 99\% when separating Kochia from sugarbeet under field conditions \cite{mensah2025detection}.
-These approaches are powerful, but they usually depend on costly hyperspectral sensors and fairly involved computational setups, which makes them awkward to use for everyday regional monitoring.
+Despite these advances, some invasive species remain difficult to identify.
+Kochia (\textit{Bassia scoparia}) is particularly challenging because it often occurs within crop fields and exhibits spectral responses similar to surrounding vegetation.
+Hyperspectral imagery studies have reported classification accuracies of 67--80\% when separating herbicide-resistant Kochia biotypes using support vector machine classifiers \cite{nugent2018discrimination, scherrer2019hyperspectral}.
+More recent work using attention-based convolutional neural networks has pushed accuracy above 99\% when separating Kochia from sugarbeet under field conditions \cite{mensah2025detection}.
+While powerful, these approaches often require costly hyperspectral sensors and complex computational pipelines, limiting their practicality for routine regional monitoring.

-Deep learning methods often give very strong classification results in remote sensing, but using them in everyday agricultural systems is still tricky because they are hard to interpret.
-A typical deep neural network behaves like a black box, so it is difficult to see why the model prefers one class over another \cite{reichstein2019deep, sarker2021deep}.
-In earth observation work many practitioners want more than good accuracy, they also want ecological insight and some sense of the processes behind the signal, and this lack of transparency gets in the way of that goal \cite{mcgovern2019making}.

-Opacity in complex machine learning models creates problems that go beyond simple curiosity about how they work.
-In agricultural decisions, people on the ground and in offices farmers, agronomists and policy makers need to know why a model suggests a certain action before they are willing to follow it \cite{murdoch2019definitions}.
-When models are built from polynomial functions of familiar spectral indices, the link to biophysical processes is much clearer, so experts can check whether the model behavior agrees with established scientific knowledge \cite{de2000classification}.
-By contrast, many deep learning models, though very good at capturing intricate patterns in the spectral and spatial domain, still behave largely as black boxes and make it hard to interpret the ecological processes behind their predictions \cite{maxwell2021accuracy}.

-In contrast, smaller models built from interpretable spectral features have several very practical advantages.
-They usually handle shifts between training and deployment data better, they need fewer computational resources at prediction time, and they can be run on many different remote sensing platforms without any special hardware \cite{duro2012comparison}.
-The basic idea of parsimony is that, when two models give roughly the same predictive performance, the simpler one is usually the better choice, since it is less likely to overfit and more likely to work well on new data \cite{laaha2007national}.

-The design of new spectral indices has mostly depended on expert judgment, physical intuition, and a good amount of trial and error.
-In practice, researchers usually write down candidate formulas from their understanding of spectral responses and then test them against ground truth measurements to see how well they behave \cite{basso2019seasonal, tiedeman2022field}.
-This style of empirical tuning takes a lot of time and effort, and it can still lead to solutions that are not very close to optimal.
-Because there are so many ways to combine bands, apply transformations, and choose coefficients, checking every possibility by hand is essentially impossible except for the very simplest index forms.